padrinobook/padrinobook/01-introduction.md

 [Omnigraffle](http://www.omnigroup.com/products/omnigraffle/ "Omnigraffle") with the stencil extensions by [konigi](http://konigi.com/tools/omnigraffle-wireframe-stencils "konigi") for writing wireframes.

-You know this section from several tutorials which makes you comfortable with your first program in a new programming language.
+You know this section from several tutorials, which makes you comfortable with your first program in a new programming language.
 Get your hands dirty and start coding.
 First of all we need to install the gem with:

     $ gem install padrino